sageerify/User_Fetching_App-Project/README.md

-# Random User Fetcher App
+# Random User Fetcher App Project

 This project is a small and very simple interactive application designed to fetch random users from an API and provide options to filter users by gender and view detailed user information.